The kids and I try to get above the winter haze for some sledding and find a little more than we bargained for.

 If you’ve lived in Boise long, you know all about our winter inversions.
 This year is making up for the last.
-With another week of single digit temperatures (°F) and bad air in the forecast, and Jessica out-of-town for the extended weekend, the kids and I planned our getaway.
+With another week of single digit temperatures (°F) and bad air in the forecast, and their mom out-of-town for the extended weekend, the kids and I planned our getaway.

 Kayla retrieved our sled from a friend’s truck, I replaced some of its missing screws and filled a thermos with cocoa.
 All systems nominal!